15 Skip-level Meeting Questions (For Managers and Employees) 2024

 Whether it is your first skip-level meeting or otherwise, it’s best to always prepare for it.
 Think of some good skip-level questions and your career aspirations before diving into the conversation.
 Here’s how employees can approach their preparation:

-Show respect: This goes without saying, respect everyone in the meeting.
-Any feedback or criticism you get, take it in with an open mind.
+• Show respect: This goes without saying.
+Respect everyone in the meeting.
+Take any feedback or criticism you get with an open mind.
 Implement it, as it will only help your personal growth.

-Don’t be late: It doesn’t matter if this meeting takes place online or offline, be on time.
-Dress professionally, and be confident.
+• Don’t be late: It doesn’t matter if this meeting takes place online or offline; be on time.
+Also, dress professionally and be confident.

 Prepare an agenda with questions to ask at a skip-level meeting.
 Here is an example to get you started.